Ursulabaconner/myproject2023/README.md

 ## 🚀 About Me
-I'm a web Developer , Admin and PHP Developer
+I'm a web Developer , IT Admin and PHP Developer

 I am someone who has experience in trying out teds.
 During the time I was still studying It's not much but I wanted to share.
 Good experiences with writing SQL and PHP code to share for everyone to see.